Same Williamson County, Two Very Different K-5 Stories

 | English Learners | 16.4% | 14.5% |

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Caldwell Elementary school page or the Carver Elementary school page.
+For the full TEA breakdown and rating history on each campus, see the Caldwell Elementary school page or the Carver Elementary school page.

 The Neighborhoods

-Browse all homes zoned to Caldwell Elementary or homes zoned to Carver Elementary.
+Browse all homes zoned to Caldwell Elementary or homes zoned to Carver Elementary to see current active inventory in each zone.

 Which School Fits You?

-- You are comfortable with the EE through 3rd grade configuration and the earlier transition
+- You are comfortable with the primary/intermediate split and the EE-3 grade range at Caldwell itself

-- You want a traditional elementary experience through 5th grade
+- You want a traditional EE-5 elementary experience on one campus

 Frequently Asked Questions